postcss/postcss/docs/architecture.md

     Parser is main structure that responsible for [syntax analysis](https://en.wikipedia.org/wiki/Parsing) of incoming CSS.
 Parser produces structure called [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) that could then be transformed by plugins later on.

-    Parser works collaboratively with Tokenizer and operates over tokens not source string, as it would be very inefficient operation.
+    Parser works in common with Tokenizer and operates over tokens not source string, as it would be very inefficient operation.

     It use mostly `nextToken` and `back` methods provided by Tokenizer for obtaining single or multiple tokens and than construct part of AST called `Node`